 As an unemployed person, you must do as follows:

-- If you are unemployed and get unemployment benefits from an unemployment insurance fund, you must tell your unemployment insurance fund about your childbirth no later than eight weeks after the childbirth.
+- If you are unemployed and get unemployment benefits from an unemployment insurance fund, you must tell your unemployment insurance fund about your childbirth no later than 8 weeks after the childbirth.

 - When your unemployment insurance fund has told Udbetaling Danmark about your childbirth, you receive a letter by Digital Post about what you must do and about access to apply for maternity benefits.
 The unemployment insurance fund cannot inform them of your childbirth until on the first day of your leave.
 You cannot apply in advance.

-- You must apply for maternity benefits no later than eight weeks after receipt of the letter.
+- You must apply for maternity benefits no later than 8 weeks after receipt of the letter.

 If you apply later, you cannot get unemployment benefits until the day when Udbetaling Danmark has received your application.